 How do I determine what ventilation improvements need to be made to my business premises?

-For information on how to improve ventilation in the workplace visit the Victorian Government’s Ventilation guidance page and access the Small Business Ventilation Guide.
+For information on how to improve ventilation in the workplace visit the Victorian Government’s Coronavirus website and access the Small Business Ventilation Guide.

 When do I need to use the funds?

-Can I apply for funding for purchases made prior to the program launch date?
+Can I apply for funding for purchases made prior to launch?

-Yes, you can apply for a Ventilation Rebate for an eligible expenditure purchased prior to program launch, dating back to 1 January 2022.
-You must provide evidence (i.e. a dated invoice or receipt) of the purchase with your application form and the purchase must be an eligible expenditure item that meets the program guidelines.
+Yes, you can apply for a Ventilation Grant for purchases made prior to program launch dating back to 1 January 2022.
+You must provide evidence (i.e. a dated invoice or receipt) of the purchase with your application form or claim form and the purchase must be listed as an eligible expenditure consistent with the program guidelines.

 Is the program funding capped?

-Funding under this program is capped.
-Rebates will be issued on a first-in basis to applicants assessed as eligible until close or all program funds are fully allocated, whichever comes first.
+Grants will be allocated on a ‘first-in’ basis to applicants assessed as eligible until the close date or the available funding is fully allocated, whichever comes first.

-A public-facing café located in regional Victoria is on a two-year lease.
-They meet the business eligibility criteria of the Ventilation Rebate.
+A public-facing gym, employing five fitness trainers, located in Regional Victoria is on a two-year lease.
+They meet the business eligibility criteria of the Ventilation Grant.

 Example of both grant and rebate funding eligibility

-A public-facing restaurant in Melbourne that specialises in contemporary Australian cuisine meets the business eligibility criteria of the Ventilation Grant.
+A restaurant in Melbourne specialises in contemporary Australian cuisine.
+They meet the business eligibility criteria of the Ventilation Grant.

 They own their premises, which can fit up to 50 people inside.
-The premises is located on the corner of a street with one entrance, 2 windows facing the main street, and 2 windows facing the side street.
+The premises is located on the corner of a street with one entrance way, 2 windows facing the main street, and 2 windows facing the side street.

-The restaurant also applies to the Ventilation Grant with a ventilation project to audit and maintain their existing air conditioning system at an estimated cost of $3000.
+The restaurant also applies to the Ventilation Grant with a ventilation project proposal to audit and maintain their existing air conditioning system with an estimated cost of $3000.

 The restaurant uploads the required evidence using the claim form link including dated and paid in full invoices and receipts of eligible expenditure.
-The restaurant receives a $1250 grant in matched funds.
+The restaurant receives a $1250 grant.